 Both questions I get asked a lot too.
 This really depends on your group dynamic and interests.
 I would print the FREE Walt Disney World checklist at the bottom of this post.
 Go through the list and decide which rides you want to do in each park.
 If there are only 2 or 3 rides in a certain park you want to do, then that would be the park you could eliminate.
 Keep in mind that there are more than just rides in the parks as well.
 For instance Epcot has the World Showcase which is a place to explore and learn about different cultures and countries in the world.
 Not to mention all the food options in each country.
 Then over in Animal Kingdom there are many animal exhibits and places to explore.
 Each park offers other entertainment and shows as well.
 So this decision really depends on your interests and ages of the people in your group.
 Also ask your travel agent who is knowledgeable about each park.
 Just another reason I highly recommend using Get Away Today because they have experts who travel to WDW frequently.
 Complimentary concierge service is included at Get Away Today when you book a vacation package.
 The service includes making dining reservations, planning assistance and price monitoring.
 If a special or lower price comes out they automatically apply a refund!
 Book online or call 855-GET-AWAY and be sure to tell them Disneyland Tour Guide sent you for the best deals!

 Help with my trip to Walt Disney World

-There is so much to plan for on a trip to Walt Disney World, hotel, dining, transportation, getting the best deal etc. The longer you have to plan a trip to WDW the better.
+There is so much to plan for on a trip to Walt Disney World, hotel, dining, transportation, getting the best deal etc. The longer you have to plan a trip to Walt Disney World the better.
 See here why I always use Get Away Today to help me plan my trip.
 Using a Disney approved agent costs nothing extra and takes the headache out of planning.
-You can’t beat their complimentary concierge services which includes making your dining reservations and price monitoring.
-They will refund your account if a better deal comes out before your trip.
+You can’t beat their complimentary concierge services.
+And they have a layaway plan available just ask your agent.

 What rides are in each Disney park?